pracsol/ModernDiskQueue/README.md

 Even though the MDQ library has implemented some steps to prevent dependencies from being trimmed, such as using attributes like `DynamicDependency`, these do not propagate preservation requirements to consuming applications.

 Therefore, tree-shaking does require some cooperation between libraries and their consumers.
-Specifically, your application should include explicit references to the libraries MDQ needs needs if not already doing so for your own needs.
+Specifically, your application should include explicit references to the libraries MDQ needs if not already doing so for your own needs.
 Adding the following lines to your project file should avoid these such problems:

 ```xml
     <PackageReference Include="Microsoft.Extensions.Options" Version="8.0.2" />